Childhood and Education Journey of Selena Gomez in Timeline

 September 2017: Kidney Transplant Revelation

-In September 2017, Selena Gomez revealed on Instagram that she had withdrawn from public events during the previous few months because she had received a kidney transplant from actress and friend Francia Raisa.
+In September 2017, Selena Gomez revealed on Instagram that she had withdrawn from public events to receive a kidney transplant from actress and friend Francia Raisa.

-In 2017, Selena Gomez partnered with Coach and participated in activities with Step Up, an organization supporting girls in under-resourced communities, attending events at two Los Angeles high schools where she conversed with the girls and gifted them new Coach bags.
+In 2017, Selena Gomez partnered with Coach and participated in activities with Step Up, an organization supporting girls in under-resourced communities by attending events and gifting Coach bags to girls in Los Angeles high schools.

 October 2018: Sale of Fort Worth Mansion

-In October 2018, Selena Gomez sold her mansion in Fort Worth, Texas, for $3.5 million.
+In October 2018, Selena Gomez sold her mansion in Fort Worth, Texas, for $3.5 million, which she had purchased in 2015.

 2018: Attendance at We Day California

-In 2018, Selena Gomez attended the We Day California youth empowerment event in Los Angeles, where she introduced Nellie Mainor, a young fan with a rare kidney disease.
+In 2018, Selena Gomez attended the We Day California youth empowerment event in Los Angeles and introduced Nellie Mainor, a young fan with a rare kidney disease.

-In 2018, Selena Gomez had an episode of psychosis which she revealed later in November 2022.
+In 2018, Selena Gomez experienced an episode of psychosis.

-May 2019: Speaking out against Alabama abortion ban
+May 2019: Speaking out in favor of abortion rights

-In May 2019, Selena Gomez spoke out on Instagram in favor of abortion rights in the United States in response to the Alabama abortion ban.
+In May 2019, Selena Gomez spoke out on Instagram in favor of abortion rights in the United States following the Alabama abortion ban.

-December 2019: Travel to Kenya with WE Charity
+December 2019: Visit to Kenya with WE Charity

-In December 2019, Selena Gomez traveled to Kenya with WE Charity to meet the local community and visit schools built by the organization.
+In December 2019, Selena Gomez traveled to Kenya with WE Charity to meet the local community and visit schools built by the organization, continuing her partnership with the charity.

-2019: Receiving the McLean Award for Mental Health Advocacy
+2019: Recipient of the McLean Award for mental health advocacy

-In 2019, Selena Gomez received the McLean Award for her mental health advocacy.
+In 2019, Selena Gomez received the McLean Award for mental health advocacy.

 April 2020: Bipolar Disorder Revelation